 swk: Where do you want to attach the PP “at our next cup”?
 “Dump it at our next cup” or “hard to remember at our next cup”?

 hro: Arrgghh, I’m writing with a computational linguist.
 Ok then, how do you want to phrase it then?

 swk: pfff… “We’ll use this site to dump anything too useful to trash but too hard to remember should we need it again.”

 Due to lots of spam, we have disabled comments for now, but if you want to contact us, you can use our three-letter abbreviations (at) this domain.
-It that won’t discourage spam, I don’t know what will!
+If that description of an email address won’t discourage spam, I don’t know what will!
 Oh wait, that would be digital signatures… ah, one may dream…